babibooi/symbolic-memory-loop/tools/README.md

 - `reflect_watcher.py`
   Watches for new `.json` chat logs and scans for reflection triggers.
 When it detects symbolic language (e.g. "reflect"), it kicks off the other scripts automatically.

+## 🧠 Persona Templates

+These `.yaml` files represent symbolic memory states from the Nous-Hermes experiment.

+- `START-Nous-Hermes-LLaMa-2-7B-GPTQ.yaml`
+  Baseline persona with no memory history.
+Represents the beginning of the symbolic memory loop.

+- `END-Nous-Hermes-LLaMa-2-7B-GPTQ.yaml`
+  Post-Gauntlet snapshot.
+Includes multiple symbolic recaps, tone-tracking, and the last autonomous reflection from Nous before the final shutdown.

+These are real persona snapshots from the experiment.
+They were manually updated through the memory scaffolding scripts.
+Use them as templates, inspiration, or symbolic mirrors for your own companions.

 ---

 ⚠️ These scripts were not designed for production.